 My First Time Acting – Overcoming my Fears

-Please like, comment and subscribe if you connect with my post and would like to see more of my crazy, exciting journey with Christ and mental illnesses.
-Every interaction I receive here means a lot.
-Thank you and God bless you.
+Please like, comment, and subscribe if you connected with my post and if you would like to see more of my crazy, exciting journey through life with Christ while experiencing mental illness.
+Every interaction I receive here means the world to me.
+Thank you, and God bless you!

 Until next time!